How can we help you?

 First is university halls or purpose-built student accommodation (PBSA).
 Certain PBSA providers (if registered under government-approved codes such as ANUK/Unipol) get to sidestep the entire AST overhaul.
 In essence, these PBSA tenancies will be treated as common law tenancies in the same way as tenancies granted by universities, with only the most basic statutory protection under the Protection from Eviction Act 1977.
 Landlords will therefore still be able to offer fixed-term tenancies aligned with the academic year and avoid the new rules imposing mandatory rolling tenancies.
 This exemption extends to deposit protection requirements, as these only apply to assured tenancies.

 Second is PBSA where the provider has not signed up to an approved code or general private rental properties (including Build to Rent – an increasingly popular option for some international or postgraduate students).
-These are the 'full' assured tenancies under the Housing Act 1988 (as amended by what will be the Renters' Rights Act).
+These are the 'full' assured tenancies under the Housing Act 1988 (as amended by the Renters' Rights Act).
 They can only be periodic tenancies – with fixed terms not being permitted – and the tenant need only give two months' notice at any time to leave, potentially leading to mid-academic year voids.
 Landlords on the other hand cannot regain possession without satisfying one of the statutory grounds, potentially leaving them being unable to relet at the start of the next academic year.
 This is where the end to 'no-fault' evictions may be felt most acutely.

 This second category, specifically the private rental property element of it, subdivides further to distinguish properties let by individual buy-to-let landlords (i.e. those capable of occupying the property).
 Although these will still be assured tenancies, occupiers will be vulnerable to eviction if landlords want to sell or move back in (including during the middle of an academic year).